nodejs/node/CPP_STYLE_GUIDE.md

   * [Avoid throwing JavaScript errors in C++ methods](#avoid-throwing-javascript-errors-in-c)
     * [Avoid throwing JavaScript errors in nested C++ methods](#avoid-throwing-javascript-errors-in-nested-c-methods)

+## Guides and References

+The Node.js C++ codebase strives to be consistent in its use of language features and idioms, as well as have some specific guidelines for the use of runtime features.

+Coding guidelines are based on the following guides (highest priority first):
+1. This document
+2. The [Google C++ Style Guide][]
+3. The ISO [C++ Core Guidelines][]

+In general code should follow the C++ Core Guidelines, unless overridden by the Google C++ Style Guide or this document.
+At the moment these guidelines are checked manually by reviewers, with the goal to validate this with automatic tools.

+## Formatting

-Unfortunately, the C++ linter (based on
-[Google’s `cpplint`](https://github.com/google/styleguide)), which can be run explicitly via `make lint-cpp`, does not currently catch a lot of rules that are specific to the Node.js C++ code base.
+Unfortunately, the C++ linter (based on [Google’s `cpplint`][]), which can be run explicitly via `make lint-cpp`, does not currently catch a lot of rules that are specific to the Node.js C++ code base.
 This document explains the most common of these rules:

-## Formatting

 ### Left-leaning (C++ style) asterisks for pointer declarations